-It's possible to travel up the mountainside by cable car or by foot; either way the trip starts from the departure station of the cable car, Monte Carasso (pick-up point for the keys to the church).
-Half way up to Mornera is an intermediary stop - Curzutt (Variante A); from here a few minutes walk along a signed path will bring you to San Bernardo.
-If you decide not to go by cable car, drive as far as the Lori aqueduct, then walk up to San Bernardo following the path that winds through chestnut woods (about 15 minutes).
+It's possible to travel up the mountainside by cable car or by foot; either way the trip starts from the departure station of the cable car in Monte Carasso.
+Half way up to Mornera is an intermediary stop - Curzutt (Variante A), from here a few minutes walk along a signed path will bring you to San Bernardo.
+If you decide not to go by cable car, you drive as far as the Lori aqueduct, then walk up to San Bernardo following the path that winds through chestnut woods (about 15 minutes).

-Following archaeological research carried out in 1972 it was established that the origins of San Bernardo go back to the end of 11thC or the beginning of the 12thC; this Romanesque church was built at the same time as the church of Saints Bernardino and Gerolamo on the plain, more or less to the same plan and scale.
-This means it was not a secondary church built for the convenience of a few families during the summer months, (as was often the case in the mountains), but intended to serve the community in permanent residence.
-The original building had a rectangular ground plan with a semicircular apse.
+Following archaeological research carried out in 1972 it was established that the origins of San Bernardo go back to the end of 11thC or the beginning of the 12thC.
+This Romanesque church was built at the same time as the church of Saints Bernardino and Gerolamo on the plain, with similar dimensions and capacity.
+This means it was not a secondary church built for the convenience of a few families during the summer months, (as it was often the case in the mountains) but intended to serve the community in permanent residence.
+The original building had a rectangular ground plan with a semi-circular apse.
 It was decorated towards the end of 14thC with frescoes of the Madonna Enthroned; in 1427 the north wall was decorated with both religious and secular paintings by an unknown artist.
-During the second half of the 15thC the nave was extended, a porch was added and probably the bell tower was added at the same time.
-Another painting campaign resulted in frescoes on the new walls, and restoration of the existing frescoes: this task was assigned to the work shop of Crisotoforo and Nicolao da Seregno in Lugano who covered much of Ticino between 1480 and 1490.
-Several changes took place during the following century: a chapel was opened up to the south; the porch was frescoed and during the last years of the century the old apse was demolished and a new one was built, but only decorated some years later.
+During the second half of the 15thC the nave was extended with a porch and the bell tower was probably added at the same time.
+Another painting campaign resulted in frescoes on the new walls and restoration of the existing frescoes were also done: this task was assigned to the work shop of Crisotoforo and Nicolao da Seregno in Lugano who covered much of Ticino between 1480 and 1490.
+Several changes took place during the following century: a chapel was opened up to the south; the porch was frescoed and during the last years of the century the old apse was demolished and a new one was built but only decorated some years later.
 From 17thC onwards there were no major structural changes made, almost as though the church had already lost some of its importance.
 The most recent pictorial restoration was carried out in 1972/4.

-The porch still has paintings from 1582 (the Ascension of God the Father with Saints Magdalena and Bernardino to the right , and to the left, the patron saint - Bernardo and either San Maurizio or San Vittore).
-These have been marked with graffiti by passing pilgrims .
+The porch still has paintings from 1582 (the Ascension of God the Father with Saints Magdalena and Bernardino to the right, and to the left, the patron saint - Bernardo and either San Maurizio or San Vittore).
+These have been marked with graffiti by passing pilgrims.
 On the south wall is a large St Christopher from the end of 14thC.
-Behind the church is a an ossuary chapel.
+Behind the church is an ossuary chapel.
 The architectural sobriety of the interior is in marked contrast with the richly frescoed walls.

 In the side chapel is a scene from the life of San Nicolao together with other Saints (1565).
-The Trinity portrayed among the Saints Agata and Lorenzo to the left, Martino and John the Baptist to the right) is very interesting and probably attributable to Cristoforo da Seregno.
+The Trinity portrayed among the Saints Agata and Lorenzo (to the left), Martino and John the Baptist (to the right) is very interesting and probably attributable to Cristoforo da Seregno.
 They are followed by San Bernardo (with an enchained devil), Santa Liberata, patron saint of women in labour, Defendente, Lucia, Stefano and Elena (votive frescoes from the workshop of the Seregno brothers).
 Key: from the hostel in Curzùtt.

 In the vicinity:

-15th/16thC building restored 1990-93, to a plan designed by the arch.
+Antique Augustine convent:15th/16thC building restored in 1990-93 to a plan designed by the arch.
 L. Snozzi.
-The convent regained its original appearance, with the interior courtyard and the arches.
+The convent regained its original appearance with the interior courtyard and the arches.
 Today it is the elementary school and cultural centre.

 - Hiking boots